Turkey arrests after adulterated alcohol kills Russians

 Police reportedly found methanol, commonly used to mix bootleg alcohol, in whiskey on the yacht.

-Turkey's agriculture ministry said earlier that the alcoholic drinks served on the yacht had been imported by an Ankara company from North Cyprus and distributed to Ankara, Mersin, Antalya and Mugla.'Strange taste'
+Turkey's agriculture ministry said earlier that the alcoholic drinks served on the yacht had been imported by an Ankara company from North Cyprus and distributed to Ankara, Mersin, Antalya and Mugla.

 The latest victim, a Russian man, died on Monday in hospital in western Turkey.